 When it comes to hearing in the distance, canines are also one upon us.
 It’s been proven they can hear 4 times more than humans.

-Our canine friends are born deaf and blind but with the passage of time, they develop a better sense of hearing which enables them to detect sounds in a range of 67 to 45,000 Hertz.
+Our canine friends are born deaf and blind, but over time, they develop a better sense of hearing, enabling them to detect sounds in a range of 67 to 45,000 Hertz.
 This super hearing ability decreases as a consequence of the aging process.

-An average canine can hear sounds as far as 80 feet away and very low frequencies which are impossible for humans to distinguish.
-This may shed light on the dog’s reaction when he feels the distinctive steps of his owner coming home from a still considerably distant place.
+An average canine can hear sounds as far as 80 feet away and very low frequencies, which are impossible for humans to distinguish.
+This may shed light on the dog’s reaction when he feels his owner’s distinctive steps coming home from a still considerably distant place.

-The dogs’ sense of smell is so acute that they are capable of smelling hormones and ‘feelings’.
+The dogs’ sense of smell is so acute that they can smell hormones and ‘feelings’.

-Feelings are caused by chemical reactions that occur in our body.
+Feelings are caused by chemical reactions that occur in our bodies.
 Diseases are caused by certain changes, the intervention of viruses, bacteria, and hormones.

-The nose of a dog is equipped with so many scent glands that enable the canine to smell things 80 miles away, let alone the chemical reactions in your insides.
+A dog’s nose is equipped with so many scent glands that enable the canine to smell things 80 miles away, let alone the chemical reactions in your insides.

-It has been proven that dogs can smell diseases such as cancer, VHI and others.
-Also, they can smell low and high sugar levels and many diabetics have let known their testimonials of their pets saving their lives following a value level unbalance.
+It has been proven that dogs can smell diseases such as cancer, VHI, and others.
+They can also smell low and high sugar levels, and many people with diabetes have let known their pets’ testimonials, saving their lives following a value level unbalance.

-When they are born, they are not even able to see or hear, so it is too risky to adopt one before the first 8 weeks because you might be putting it to the risk of not developing the senses and muscles properly.
+When they are born, they cannot see or hear, so it is too risky to adopt one before the first 8 weeks because you might be putting it at the risk of not developing the senses and muscles properly.

-Oddly to say, dogs don’t count on taste buds on their tongues, instead, they detect flavors through the numberless of scent glands located on their noses.
+Oddly to say, dogs don’t count on taste buds on their tongues; instead, they detect flavors through the numberless scent glands located on their noses.
 The flavor reception they receive from the external stimuli will tell them how tasty or horrible the food is.